JoleneKearse/fem-age-calculator-app/README.md

 ### Useful resources 🗒️

 - [Loading a Self-Hosted Font with `@font-face`](https://www.digitalocean.com/community/tutorials/how-to-load-and-use-custom-fonts-with-css#loading-a-self-hosted-font-with-font-face) - This showed me how to use provided fonts via CSS and how to avoid _faux_ rendering.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [How to Write Good Commit Messages: A Practical Git Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) - This article has a simple listing of commit types.
+I found it useful to remind me of **style** as I had been using **feat** for just about everything, even though that hadn't made sense to me. 🤣

 ## Author 🙃